andycall/RCRE/docs/basic-tutorial/automatic-state.md

 ---
-id: state-management
+id: automatic-state
-title: State Management
+title: Automatic State
 ---

 We use components to build our applications.
 If the application needs some user interactions, we put data into the store and use actions and props to communicate between components and store.